 Potential low performance:

-Not only you’ll need application performance management tools to measure how your SaaS apps are performing over time, but you’ll also need to invest in a fast and high-quality internet connection since you’ll run it using your internet browser.
+You'll need application performance management tools to measure how your SaaS apps are performing over time.
+Still, you'll also need to invest in a fast and high-quality internet connection since you'll run it using your internet browser.

 Data security issues: